Network of Educational Television: Construction and early years

-On 1 December 1963, the Educational Television and Broadcasting Experimental Station underwent a significant transformation.
-It was renamed the Network of Educational Television and upgraded to a 1000-watt television transmitter, once again built by the Institute of Electronic Engineering at National Chiao Tung University.
+On 1 December 1963, the Educational Television and Broadcasting Experimental Station was renamed the Network of Educational Television and upgraded to a 1000-watt television transmitter.
+Once again built by the Institute of Electronic Engineering at National Chiao Tung University.
 The transmitting station was relocated to Yuanshan Mountain in Taipei City, extending its coverage to approximately 50 kilometers.
-The viewing areas included Yingge Town, Tamsui Town, Yangmingshan, Xizhi Town, Xindian Town, and Muzha, aiming to improve both audio and video clarity.
+The covered areas included Yingge Town, Tamsui Town, Yangmingshan, Xizhi Town, Xindian Town, and Muzha, aiming to improve both audio and video clarity.
 Plans were also underway to establish eight additional relay stations across Taiwan, as well as one branch station each in Hualien County and Taitung County.
 Each relay station would be equipped with relay equipment to broadcast the main station's programs, while each branch station would use video equipment to relay these programs.

 From 14 February 1962 to 30 June 1962, the Educational Television and Radio Experimental Station aired a two-hour program daily, starting at 19:30 and ending at 21:30.
 On 1 July 1962, the station expanded its daily programming to three hours, with broadcasts beginning at 19:00 and concluding at 22:00.
 Later, adjustments were made to accommodate an increase in school teaching experimental programs.
 As a result, NETV began airing teaching experimental programs from 13:30 to 14:30 daily, and general programs from 19:00 to 21:00.

 In the spring of 1963, further advancements were made when NETV received subsidies from the National Science Committee for Long-term Development.
 It launched an experimental research project on television teaching in collaboration with National Chengchi University.
-Six elementary schools in Taipei City were selected for the experiment, including Dongmen Elementary School, Fuxing Elementary School, Beijing Normal University Affiliated Elementary School, Girls' Elementary School, the primary school affiliated with the Normal University, the National Language Elementary School, and the Political Science University Elementary School.
-As a result, the educational television broadcast experimental station began airing daily programs from Monday to Saturday at 12:50.
-Additionally, broadcasts were scheduled for 10:00 p.m., 12:50, and 16:40 every Sunday, following the introduction of additional TV series.
+Six elementary schools in Taipei City were selected for the experiment.

+As a result, the experimental station began airing daily programs from Monday to Saturday at 12:50.
+Additionally, broadcasts were scheduled for 10:00, 12:50, and 16:40 every Sunday, following the introduction of additional TV series.

 Later years and replacement by CTS

-In the late 1960s, specifically in 1968, a proposal from Wang Sheng, Deputy Director of the General Political Operations Department of the Ministry of National Defense, paved the way for the creation of a third TV station.
+In 1968, a proposal from Wang Sheng, Deputy Director of the General Political Operations Department of the Ministry of National Defense, paved the way for the creation of a third TV station.
 This led to negotiations between the Ministry of National Defense and the Ministry of Education, which ultimately resulted in an agreement.
 On 6 December 1968, Minister of Defense Chiang Ching-kuo and Minister of Education Yan Zhenxing jointly approved the expansion of the educational television station into China Television.
 This decision was driven by several key factors: